I failed to transform the enterprise

 how management power plays win out over measurable profit increases, risk mitigations and years of track record

-A lesson I learned the hard way over the last years, a story of increasing successes, ending abruptly.
+A lesson I learned the hard way over the last few years, a story of increasing successes, ending abruptly.

 Prologue

 It's been exactly 5 years since I was hired to help "digitalize" an enterprise travel company, give or take a few days.
-Some "Agile Coaching" happened in the months before, so existing leadership had a rough idea that they will need a few of those "developers" in-house, collaborating directly with business experts, to start replacing their (really) dated online services.
+Some "Agile Coaching" happened in the months before, so existing leadership had a rough idea that they would need a few of those "developers" in-house, collaborating directly with business experts, to start replacing their (really) dated online services.

 This accumulated in hundreds of partially overlapping systems, wired together with brittle ad-hoc integrations.
 Dozens of frontend systems just to assemble the current website, and critical dependencies on external partners where one single dispute could collapse the house of cards.